About the Journal

 The publishing process is displayed in the figure below.

-1. All submitted texts undergo formal evaluation by the Editorial Board and Editorial Council.
-This phase takes 1-2 weeks from the submission of the article.
-Texts that do not comply with the journal's guidelines regarding content, language, and scientific level are rejected.
-Proposals for articles are also preliminarily assessed for their relevance to the journal's thematic scope.
-Authors are kindly requested to submit texts that comply with the editorial guidelines (see Author Guidelines).
+All submitted texts are subjected to formal evaluation by the Editor and Editorial Board.
+This phase lasts 2-3 weeks after the article is submitted.
+Texts that do not comply with the journal's guidelines in terms of content, language and scientific level are rejected.
+Article proposals are also initially evaluated for relevance to the scope of the journal.
+We kindly request that authors submit texts that comply with the editorial guidelines (see Author Guidelines).

 1. Each text is reviewed by two independent reviewers who are not employed at the Institute of Applied Linguistics of Adam Mickiewicz University in Poznań.
 When submitting a proposal for an article, the author of the publication has the opportunity to suggest a potential reviewer, but only from abroad.